Pierre-Emmanuel41/dictionary/Tutorial.md

 }
 ```

-For this example, I put the file DictionaryName.xml in the folder src/main/resources.
+For this example, I put the file Dictionary.xml in the folder src/main/resources.
 The output for this program is the following line :

 ```
 {languages={en, en_US, en_GB}, messages={{code=Code_1, format=Static Message 1}, {code=Code_2, format=Dynamic Message : %s}}}
 ```

-This means that the parsed dictionary has been successfully created and the following java Locale : en, en_EN, en_GB, en_UK etc.. are supported by this dictionary.
+This means that the dictionary has been successfully created and parsed, and is associated to the following java Locale : en, en_EN, en_GB, en_UK etc.. are supported by this dictionary.

 If the dictionary format is different from above, you can still provide your own dictionary parser :